the-hideout/tarkov-desktop/README.md

 - Grab the latest log file folder from your installation directory
 - "Watches" the `application.log` for newly emmited events (like `tail -f` in bash)
 - When the scanner sees relevant events for queue times, it parses the event and submits the data to our API

+## Running 🏃

+The binary to run this application is located in the `build/bin` directory